-Figure 45 - Audio Setup screen.
+Figure 42 - Audio Setup screen.

-Highlight the box beside Audio Recording and press the 🖃 button.
+Highlight the box beside Audio Recording and press the 🗗 button.
 This toggles between On and Off.
 When it is On, the DVR also records audio when it is recording video.

-Highlight the box beside Mute and press the 🖃 button.
+Highlight the box beside Mute and press the 🗗 button.
 This toggles between On and Off.
 When it is On, the DVR will NOT play live or recorded audio.

-Highlight the box beside Audio In and press the 🗗 button.
-A drop down menu displays the audio inputs.
-(Mic In, Line In, and Observation).

-NOTE: Mic In is for an unamplified source while Line In is for an amplified source.
+Highlight the box beside Audio In and press the 🖃 button.
+This toggles between Mic In and Line In.
+Mic In is for an unamplified source while Line In is for an amplified source.